 There are several steps to making white transparent in Photoshop.
 Thankfully, I can show you the easiest ways to make white transparent in photoshop.
 Together, we can answer the question: how do you make white transparent in Photoshop?

-How Do You Make White Transparent in Photoshop?
+How to Make White Transparent in Photoshop?

 First, select an image that you want to work on.
 This is the image that I will be experimenting with: